coltoneshaw/3-Commas-Google-API-Handler/README.md

 ## POST

-The `POST` endpoint supports posts that only are for data or actually pushing data to 3Commas.
+The `POST` method supports updating and pushing new data into 3Commas based on the endpoints you are using.
 The structure is similar to the GET calls.
+Note that you can send parameters within the params or the payload.

+The `POST` and `PATCH` endpoints do not supprt JSON in the payload.
+The payload is simply what you'd pass to the params.

+A successful `POST` response will be a 201 status code.

 ### POST API example

 This example implements some basic filtering using data that is returned from the library.

 ```javascript
 async function example_post_call() {